-- Incorrect information is given to the house repayment lender
+Incorrect information is given to the mortgage lender

-- The buyer fails to get the house repayment scheme that they need
+The buyer fails to get the mortgage scheme that they need

 Delays in the property chain are not the only problem that you can face whilst in the property chain.
 A delay in the property chain opens you up to a whole host of other problems, such as an increased risk of a sale falling through as well as leaving you open to gazumping.
 Buyers are more likely to go for a buyer who has the money upfront to buy rather than somebody still in the chain.